NBA owners seem united since his Anderson Cooper interview, CNN's Rachel Nichols says

 But the NBA said Donald Sterling’s remarks are deemed actions of the entire ownership group.

 In his interview with Cooper, Sterling repeatedly denied he is a racist but said he made a mistake making the remarks that were recorded.

 In the recording, which drew widespread condemnation from fans, players and the league after it appeared on TMZ, Sterling chastises Stiviano for posting pictures online of herself with African-Americans, including NBA legend Earvin “Magic” Johnson.
 He tells her not to bring Johnson to Clippers games.

 “Admire him, bring him here, feed him, f**k him, but don’t put (Magic) on an Instagram for the world to have to see so they have to call me,” he said.

 “In your lousy f**ing Instagrams, you don’t have to have yourself with – walking with black people,” he said during a different portion of the recording.

-Stiviano, who has largely avoided the media since the scandal began, is scheduled to appear on “Dr. Phil” on Wednesday.
-She may have more to say about the developing situation at that time.
+Stiviano, who has largely avoided the media since the scandal began, is scheduled to appear on the “Dr. Phil” show on Wednesday.

-Sterling, who has owned the team since 1981, said he was baited into saying those remarks.
+Sterling, who has owned the team since 1981, said he was baited into making the remarks.

-The Clippers’ turbulent season ended late Thursday in a 104-98 loss to Oklahoma City.
+The Clippers’ turbulent season ended last week in a 104-98 loss to Oklahoma City.
 The Thunder won the series four games to two.

 Dick Parsons, a former chairman of Citigroup and Time Warner, was tapped by the NBA to be the team’s interim chief executive.